 THEREFORE THIS PETITION WILL REMAIN ACTIVE UNTIL SUCH TIME THE UNITED KINGDOM GOVERNMENT OVERTURNS A DISGRACEFUL AND DISCRIMINATORY DECISION AND SETS IN PLACE A PROCESS THAT ALLOWS 'X' PASSPORTS TO BE ISSUED TO UK PASSPORT HOLDERS WHO DESPERATELY NEED IDENTIFICATION DOCUMENTATION THAT AFFIRMS RATHER THAN MISREPRESENTS THEIR IDENTITY.

 FURTHER ADDENDUM: THE IDENTITY AND PASSPORT SERVICE HAS SUBSEQUENTLY BEEN RENAMED AS HM PASSPORT OFFICE.

 We call upon the IPS to recommend that ‘X’ passports should be issued in the United Kingdom.

 We also call upon ministers and parliamentary representatives within the government to support the requirement for provision of non gender-specific documentation for those who do not define their core identity as male or female.

-The In support of ‘X’ passports in the United Kingdom petition to The United Kingdom government, The Home Office, The Identity and Passport Service was written by Christie Elan-Cane and is in the category Civil Rights at GoPetition.
+The In support of ‘X’ passports in the United Kingdom petition to The United Kingdom government, The Home Office, HM Passport Office was written by Christie Elan-Cane and is in the category Civil Rights at GoPetition.
 Contact author here.
 Petition tags: 'x' passport, non gender-specific passport, non-gendered identity